robertalv/convex-panel/README.md

 ## Troubleshooting

+For detailed troubleshooting and setup instructions, see [USAGE_GUIDE.md](./USAGE_GUIDE.md).

 ### Common Errors

 1. **"Convex authentication required"**:
-   - Ensure valid `accessToken` is provided
+   - Ensure valid `accessToken` is provided (manual auth), or
+   - Ensure `oauthConfig` and `tokenExchangeUrl` are properly configured (OAuth)
    - Check `.env.local` file configuration
    - Verify Convex login status

+2. **"CORS error" or "Token exchange failed"**:
+   - Make sure your server endpoint is running and accessible
+   - Verify that `tokenExchangeUrl` points to the correct endpoint
+   - Check that `CONVEX_CLIENT_SECRET` is set in your server environment
+   - See [USAGE_GUIDE.md](./USAGE_GUIDE.md) for server endpoint examples

 2. **No logs appearing**:
    - Verify `deployKey` and `CONVEX_DEPLOYMENT` settings